Nambour: Transport

-The TransLink Transit Authority (known as TransLink) is the authority that coordinates and integrates the public rail and bus services in South-East Queensland, of which Nambour is in Zone 6.
+The Translink Transit Authority (known as Translink) is the authority that coordinates and integrates the public rail and bus services in South East Queensland, of which Nambour is in Zone 6.

 Nambour is serviced by several Queensland Rail passenger trains, including the Tilt Train and is approximately one and a half hours north of Brisbane by rail.
 Regular services depart from Nambour railway station and use the Sunshine Coast line.

 The region connected to Brisbane via the Bruce Highway which forms part of the M1 motorway.

 Greyhound Australia interstate coach operators also operate daily bus services to Brisbane using the major corridors.
-The local bus service is operated by Sunbus Sunshine Coast which has various routes between Nambour and Noosa and the Sunshine Coast, including one via Eumundi.
+The local bus service is operated by Kinetic Sunshine Coast which has various routes between Nambour and Noosa and the Sunshine Coast, including one via Eumundi.

 Nambour is also served by Sunshine Coast Airport.
 The airport is approximately 25 minutes east of Nambour by car.
 Brisbane Airport is approximately one hour and ten minutes south of Nambour by car.

 Climate

-Nambour experiences a humid subtropical climate (Köppen: Cfa, Trewartha: Cfal), with hot, muggy summers and mild winters.
+Nambour experiences a humid subtropical climate (Köppen: Cfa), with hot, wet summers and mild winters.